On the Support Recovery of Jointly Sparse Gaussian Sources using Sparse Bayesian Learning: Some Preliminary Concepts

-The strong convexity of $-\log \det(\cdot)$ can be used to derive a lower bound on the R\'{e}nyi divergence between two multivariate Gaussian distributions, stated below as Theorem \ref{thm_renyi_div_lb}. \begin{theorem} Let $p_{1}$ and $p_{2}$ be two multivariate Gaussian distributions with zero mean and positive definite covariance matrices $\matSigma_{1}$ and $\matSigma_{2}$, respectively.
-Then, for $\alpha \in [0,1)$, the $\alpha$-R\'{e}nyi divergence between $p_{1}$ and $p_{2}$ satisfies
+Proposition~\ref{prop_renyi_div_lb_analytical} provides a lower bound for the $\frac{1}{2}$-R\'{e}nyi divergence between two multivariate Gaussian distributions. \begin{proposition} Let $p_{1}$ and $p_{2}$ be two multivariate Gaussian distributions with zero mean and positive definite covariance matrices $\matSigma_{1}$ and $\matSigma_{2}$, respectively.
+Then, the $\frac{1}{2}$-R\'{e}nyi divergence between $p_{1}$ and $p_{2}$ is bounded as